How long does it take for affirmations to work?

 That said, here are some of the most common factors that prevent affirmations from working.

 Each of us has different levels of optimism and pessimism.
 How we approach life vastly differs and it is for this reason that affirmations may work faster for some than others.

-If you have been brought up or exposed to lots of negativity, your mind has already become predisposed with thoughts that will stop you for becoming your best self.
-You automatically become self limiting, often criticizing or not believing in your own abilities.
+If you have been brought up or exposed to lots of negativity, your mind has already become predisposed to thoughts that will stop you from becoming your best self.
+You automatically become self-limiting, often criticizing or not believing in your own abilities.